karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ![Smashing Mag home page](https://i.imgur.com/4TCfvje.png)

-SmashingMagazine is an independent programming publication that posts articles written by and for programmers.
-The blog's articles range in topic, but are all applicable to web programmers.
+SmashingMagazine is an independent programming publication that posts articles written by and for developers making it the quintessential blog for programmers.
+The blog’s articles range in topics, but are all applicable to web programmers.
 My only knocks on them are the full-screen in-text ads and company promotions.
 All articles are written and reviewed by programmers to ensure their usefulness and legitimacy.
 Look for articles of moderate to expert technical proficiency without any personal rambles or filler.
 The blog is published multiple times per week on a consistent basis.
-The blog's writing quality is mostly excellent, with minor grammatical blemishes that don’t take away from the content.
+The blog’s writing quality is mostly excellent, with minor grammatical blemishes that don’t take away from the content.
 Each article features several supporting visuals and links, which helps speak to programmers in any language.

 * Writing Quality - 4
 * Consistency -  5